Chip-Biscuit/Spider-Man-3-PC-Fix/README.md

 This just toggles between (30fps) and (uncapped "whatever fps you define in D3D9.INI FPSLimit = " )

+SpiderMan3Fix-nomessagebox.zip (this is a release for anyone who doesnt wish for the messagebox pop up to choose your own hotkey to swap fps in game, Instead the hotkey will just always be "P" Key on your keyboard.

 If you have any issues please go to discord for help

 https://discord.gg/eVJ7sQH7Cc